magpie-ea/magpie-backend/README.md

 For local development, the default username is `default` and the default password is `password`.
 You may change it in `dev.exs`.

-If you're deploying on Heroku, be sure to set environment variables `AUTH_USERNAME` and `AUTH_PASSWORD`, either via Heroku command line tool or in the Heroku user interface, under `Settings` tab.
+If you're deploying on Gigalixir/fly.io, be sure to set environment variables `AUTH_USERNAME` and `AUTH_PASSWORD`.
+Refer to the "Deploying the server" section below for detailed instructions.

 ## Experiments